Mindful/site-3/content/blog/posts/vocabulary-optimization/index.md

 > *C* = {(rain, sky, water)}

 Unfortunately, for most actual languages *I* is going to be thousands or tens of thousands of elements[^vo_2], making it infeasible to do this manually.
-However, *B* and *C* from *I* can be thought of as a lengthy sequence of choices, where at each step we choose to either copy an element of *I* to *B*, or to express it as a compound of elements from *B* and add that combination to *C*.
+However, building *B* and *C* from *I* can be thought of as a lengthy sequence of choices, where at each step we choose to either copy an element of *I* to *B*, or to express it as a compound of elements from *B* and add that combination to *C*.
 This means that while the decision space is very large, we can search it automatically.
 We just need some criteria to score possible results.

 For example, a scoring function *S(I, B, C)* could try to:
 1. Maximize the quality of each compound in *C*